Liberty Seated Dimes

 F-101

-Choice $400 New January 31!
-Crusty Original, Rose Blue-Gray Toning, Choice Surfaces.
+Choice $400 Crusty Original, Rose Blue-Gray Toning, Choice Surfaces.
 Small Thin S. Previously from a February 2022 Mountaineer Collection sale, this returning 1873-S dime presents crusty surfaces with intermixed rose and blue-gray shades.
 The F-101 die pairing can be occasionally seen with repunching above the left foot of the 1 digit.
 For this example, the die wear has effaced the remnants.
 I could easily see this piece in a CAC approved holder in the future as fully choice.
 Housed in PCGS Gen 5.0 (2015) Dupont hologram holder.

 Seated 10C 1874CC 1874-CC